 In scenarios that involve teams of humans and autonomous agents, a proactive explanation that anticipates potential surprises can be useful.
-By providing timely explanations that prevent surprise, autonomous agents could avoid perceived faulty behavior and other trust-related issues to enable effective collaboration with team members.
-This is an important extension to explainability for agents since most techniques are usually provided as a reaction to users' queries.
-In this context, \citet{gervasio2018explanation} presents a conceptual framework that proposes explanations to avert surprise, given a potential expectation violation.
-Proactive explanation here attempts to reconcile the human mental model with the agent's real decision-making process to minimize surprise that could disrupt the team's collaboration.
-Surprise is used as the primary motivation for pro-activity and is triggered if the agent's action deviates from its past actions, or if its action would be considered unusual or contrary to plan \cite{gervasio2018explanation}.
+By providing timely explanations that prevent surprise, autonomous agents could avoid perceived faulty behavior and other trust-related issues to collaborate effectively with team members.
+This is an important extension to explainability for agents since most techniques are usually provided to respond to users' queries.
+In this context, \citet{gervasio2018explanation} present a conceptual framework that proposes explanations to avert surprise, given a potential expectation violation.
+The proactive explanation attempts to reconcile the human mental model with the agent's real decision-making process to minimize surprise that could disrupt the team's collaboration.
+Surprise is the primary motivation for pro-activity and is triggered if the agent's action deviates from its past actions, or if its action is considered unusual or contrary to plan \cite{gervasio2018explanation}.

-\subsubsection{KAGR Explanation model – Post-hoc domain-agnostic}
+\subsubsection{KAGR Explanation Model – Post-hoc domain-agnostic}